jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 So, taking an approach only focused in backend services (or systems) is not enough efficient and productive:

-- If you build wonderful (backend) services around business capabilities but you don't build an UI associated to those business capabilities your will not be building unique or inmutable business capabilities.
+- If you build wonderful (backend) services around business capabilities but you don't build an UI associated to those business capabilities your will not be building unique business capabilities.
 You will be building differents flavours of the same business capability because you will build several UIs in different applications to perfom the same business capability (or very similar)

   ![feature-different-views](/images/microfrontends/feature-different-views.png)